alttch/bma-info/gateryx/config.rst

 works either for a single application if a custom domain is used or for all application group of the domain.
 For the last case, the `domain=.yourdomain` must be used when the cookie is erased.

+If a third-party application can fully trust the Gateryx server (e.g. using IP filtering or having no external access), it can use `X-Gateryx-User` HTTP header which contains the username of the authenticated user.